haziz09/wiim-now-playing/docs/Design.md

   - It show album art, if available.
   - It tells you what source is being used and in what quality.
 - Provide the basic Pause/Play functionality.
 As it should be faster than reaching for your mobile device to do so.
-  Nice to haves are other commands like Next, Previous, Replay and if possible others.
+  Nice to haves are other basic commands like Next, Previous, Replay and if possible others.
 - Be able to switch to other (WiiM) devices on the network.
   Note: The app will only show the status of one device at a time!
 Get more RPi's if you want more.